Personnel

 Who Makes the Cut

 IPM's recruitment criteria exist to protect our clients.
-A guard who doesn't meet these standards doesn't get deployed — regardless of availability pressure or scheduling constraints.
+Standards are applied uniformly — availability pressure and scheduling constraints don't move the line.

-The baseline requirements are non-negotiable.
+The baseline requirements are fixed.
 Beyond them, IPM looks for operational experience, demonstrable professionalism under pressure, and the ability to integrate with a vessel crew without friction.

-What differentiates a good guard from a box-ticker: the ability to de-escalate, the discipline to follow rules of engagement under stress, and the professional bearing that gives ship masters confidence.
-IPM's vetting process is designed to find these qualities, not just verify paperwork.
+IPM looks for the ability to de-escalate, the discipline to hold rules of engagement under stress, and the bearing that gives ship masters confidence.
+The vetting process is built around these.

 Minimum 5 Years Regular Service